-While only 12 states require the CCC-SLP to practice in schools, the remaining mandate that speech therapists hold a teaching certificate, which typically requires a master's degree from an approved college.
+Some require the CCC-SLP to practice in schools, the remaining mandate that speech therapists hold a teaching certificate, which typically requires a master's degree from an approved college.
 Some states will issue a provisional teaching license to candidates with a bachelor's degree, under the condition that they obtain a master's within three to five years.

 Teacher Education Articles